gsusferrer/ngx-bootstrap-product-tour-mod/README.md

 ## Installation

-1. `npm i ngx-bootstrap-product-tour ngx-bootstrap bootstrap`
+1. `npm i ngx-bootstrap-product-tour-mod ngx-bootstrap bootstrap`
 2. Import `NgxBootstrapProductTourModule.forRoot()` into your app module
 3. Make sure `RouterModule` is imported in your app module
 4. Include bootstrap css.

 ## Usage

-1. Add `<ngx-bootstrap-product-tour></ngx-bootstrap-product-tour>` to your root app component
+1. Add `<ngx-bootstrap-product-tour-mod></ngx-bootstrap-product-tour-mod>` to your root app component
 2. Define anchor points for the tour steps by adding the `tourAnchor` directive throughout your app.

     ```html